The Benefits Of Meditation

 Do No Dad Deeds, But Do More Good Deeds

 During meditation, especially when you are practicing in a compassionate state, past experiences are being compressed.
 If you dedicate yourself to cultivation and chant for the Buddha and bodhisattvas, negative karma is clearing.
 While your karma is clearing, you are also gaining immeasurable merit.
-That's why you experience suffering during meditation.
+That’s why you experience suffering during meditation.
 Not the bitterness of food, but soreness, numbness, pain, and swelling as if something is ticking within, scolding or cursing you.
 There are all kinds of sensations.
 There is actually one more like ants crawling on you.
 Has anyone felt insects crawling on you?
 Raise your hand.
-I'm talking about imaginary ants, not ants in the forest.
+I’m talking about imaginary ants, not ants in the forest.
 Those are real ants.
 Here they are imaginary.
 It is a good thing, especially when you are meditating here, and your face starts itching.
 Try not to touch your face.
 That is a face massage.
 During meditation, when feeling such sensations, you are changing your karma.
 The pain you feel in an hour here may have caused the Buddha to resolve your negative karma accumulated in a life, and that’s why you feel pain.

 When I practiced as a young man, I lost track of the soreness and pain.
 They were so bad that I felt like giving up on life.
 That’s how I thought.
 Later, it became clear to me that because negative karma has been compressed through time, the soreness and pain, as well as other discomforts, aches, and soreness are the consequence of injuries inflicted on other sentient beings.
 You feel pain in this time warp.
 Imagine that in one hour, an entire lifetime of negative karma is cleared.
 What a deal!
 You are here to improve your life, right?
 You all want to be healthier, happier, or luckier, so you come here to meditate.
 What you don’t know is that if you are only here to gain, but have no idea of “debt,” it is useless.
 You need to repay your debts for sure.
 Say, you have killed 100 people in a previous life due to your profession.
 Maybe you were a bandit or a soldier, who knows?